DC Foster Parent Rights: Bill of Rights, Appeals, and Complaint Process

 The Appeal Process for Licensing Decisions

-If CFSA or your agency proposes to suspend, revoke, or decline to renew your foster home license, you have the right to an administrative hearing before the decision takes effect (in most non-emergency situations).
+If CFSA or your agency proposes to suspend, revoke, or decline to renew your foster home license, read the written notice and ask the Family Licensing Division or FAPAC which review or appeal route and deadline apply.

 The formal appeal process: